Water, The Forgotten Ingredient in Coffee

 Coca-Cola has a pH value of around 2.3, lemon juice around 2.5; so both are very pissed off.
 If the water is acidic (pH <7), the contact time does not play such an important role.
 Overall, coffee acids are emphasized more strongly and become more apparent.

-You can easily find out the hardness levels and all other relevant values of your drinking water from your regional water supplier (mostly from the municipal utilities).
+You can easily find out the hardness levels and your drinking water’s relevant values from your regional water supplier (mostly from the municipal utilities).

 A positive effect for the devices: a longer service life and lower energy consumption.